I missed the fried apple pies, the wraps and the fried fish filet.

 29. Artisan Grilled Chicken Sandwich

 These days, you'll only find crispy fried chicken sandwiches at McDonald's restaurants in the US – but once upon a time, it was a different story.
 In 2015, McDonald's USA launched the Artisan Grilled Chicken Sandwich: a healthier-than-your-average handheld featuring a herby grilled chicken breast fillet, lettuce, a slice of tomato and a light vinaigrette dressing.
-Sadly, the juicy sandwich was phased out during the COVID-19 pandemic, and it hasn't made a return to menus since.
+Sadly, the juicy sandwich was phased out during the COVID-19 pandemic and hasn't returned to menus since.

 28. McDLT